-In an effort to offer hunter education students a more "hands-on" approach, the Hunter Development Program will begin offering Hunter Education Field Days in April 2015 as a way for students to supplement their knowledge.
+In an effort to offer hunter education students a more "hands-on" approach, the Hunter Development Program will offer Hunter Education Field Days as a way for students to supplement their knowledge.
 These field days are designed for students who have completed and passed the hunter education program and test.

 Currently, there are four online hunter education courses (with varying fees) that provide a convenient alternative to the 10-hour classroom course.
 Once you complete an online course, you will need to attend a local, scheduled 2-hour review to complete course certification.
 To find a 2-hour review course near you, search here for a class.